 - The Administrator may additionally, in order to restrict the processing of personal data, in particular:

 - temporarily transfer selected personal data to another processing system;

-- prevent the user of the IT system used by the Data Controller from accessing selected data;
+- prevent a user of the IT system used by the Administrator from accessing selected data;

 - with the consent of the data subject;

 - in order to establish, assert or defend claims, or to protect the rights of another natural or legal person;

 - due to important reasons of public interest of the European Union or a Member State.

 - The data subject will, upon his/her request, receive in a structured, commonly used machine-readable format, e.g. .doc, .docx, .pdf, etc. personal data concerning him/her and provided to the Administrator by the data subject, processed by the Administrator, and has the right to request that such data be sent to another controller.
 He/She also has the right to send this data to another controller without hindrance from the Administrator.

 - The data subject has the right to request data portability only with respect to data that he or she has provided to the Administrator himself or herself, if the data are processed by the Administrator on the basis of the data subject’s consent or on the basis of a contract to which the data subject is a party.

 - data processed by the Administrator in an automated manner.
 Data in paper collections are not transferred.